juliosagardoy/intelogger-Controller/README.md

 #intelogger-Controller

 ## Introduction
 Engine monitoring tool for Honda's OBD2a.
-Can be used on any Honda OBD2a ECU with the appropiate adapter harness, as long as the pinout <b>is as per documentation</b>. <u>Do not use without double-checking compatibility; This would lead to catastrophic results and you could loose the engine, the car and your life.</u>
+Can be used on any Honda OBD2a ECU with the appropiate adapter harness, as long as the pinout <b>is as per documentation</b>.

 System has been developed on a JDM '96 Honda Integra DC2 with OEM ECU.
 It does not "inject" anything into the ECU nor the engine.
 It just **reads** discrete values, analog signals and PWM signals to extract engine status data.

-uC is a 16-bit Microchip PIC16F1938 running at internal 4 MHz.
+uC is a 16-bit Microchip PIC16F1938 @ internal 4 MHz.

+Project is related to Intelogger-display,communication will be through I2C protocol

 ## PC communications
-Communication with computer is done through a serial port RS232.
+Communication with computer is possible through a serial port RS232.

 ### Serialport config
 9600 8n1

-### Initial comm
+### Initial communication with computer
 In order to initiate the communications, some talk is needed from PC (registration).

 | PC (byte) ->  | <- uC (byte)        | Comment